First published Sept 21, 2023, updated Sept 20, 2024.

 The Alzheimer’s disease drug development landscape

-LEQEMBI® is a registered trademark of Eisai R&D Management Co., Ltd. ADUHELM ® is a registered trademark of Biogen.
+DONANEMABTM is a trademark owned or licensed by Eli Lilly and Company, LEQEMBI® is a registered trademark of Eisai R&D Management Co., Ltd. ADUHELM ® is a registered trademark of Biogen.
+ZUNVEYL® is a registered trademark of Alpha Cognition Inc.